Hot-Interconnects/website/call-for-papers.md

 Contributions should focus on real experimental systems, prototypes, or leading-edge products and their performance evaluation.
 In past year’s the best papers on interconnect microarchitecture have been invited to submit extended versions of their papers to special journal editions, we are pursuing this once again this year.

+We will be offering a best paper award this year.

 We invite paper submissions across a wide range of topics and levels, ranging from fundamentals to the latest advances in hot topic areas.

 ## Topics of Interest